stevencombs/retrocombs.github.io/_drafts/2022-01-07-plus4-encyclopedia.md

 ## Section 8: Screen and Color Memory Maps

-In section 6 we learned how to place characters at specific locations on the screen.
+In section six, we learned how to place characters at specific locations on the screen.
 The image on page 177 is a map of those locations.

-We can use the second map to give each character at each location a color as shown in the example below:
+We can use the second map to give each character at each location a color, as shown in the example below:

 `POKE 2048,2 : POKE 3072,1` will print <font color="red">`A`</font> in the upper-left corner of the screen.